Italy's Eni to shed retail-renewable energy stake

-MILAN (Reuters) - Italian energy group Eni is planning to spin off a minority stake in its new retail and renewable business next year, it said on Friday, after announcing first quarter profits that missed expectations.
+Italian energy group Eni (ENI.MI) is planning to spin off a minority stake in its new retail and renewable business next year, it said on Friday, after announcing first quarter profits that missed expectations.

-Several European energy companies, including Spain’s Repsol, aim to divest parts of their renewables business to raise money to reduce debt and pay for the shift away from oil and gas.
+Several European energy companies, including Spain’s Repsol (REP.MC), aim to divest parts of their renewables business to raise money to reduce debt and pay for the shift away from oil and gas.

 Eni said in a statement it planned to list or sell a minority stake in the business that includes renewable energy and retail energy sales next year, confirming a Reuters report from March.